 Graduate and Undergraduate Student Paper Competitions Announced for Transportation Conference

-“Bright Horizons, Rural Innovations, Transportation Solutions” focus of student competition for the 2016 Conference on Rural Public & Intercity Bus Transportation in Asheville, North Carolina
+“Changing Lives, Strengthening Communities” is the focus of student competition for the 2018 Conference on Rural Public & Intercity Bus Transportation in Breckenridge, Colorado.

-Two winning student papers will be awarded in each category (graduate and undergraduate), along with a cash prize and travel expenses to the 2016 conference in Asheville, North Carolina.
+Two winning student papers will be awarded in each category (graduate and undergraduate), along with a cash prize and travel expenses to the 2018 conference in Breckenridge, Colorado.
 Cash prizes for graduate research papers are $1,000 and $500 for first and second place, respectively; for undergraduate student essays, the cash prizes are $500 and $250.
-Deadline for submissions is April 15, 2016.
+Deadline for submissions is April 15, 2018.

 The National Conference on Rural Public and Intercity Bus Transportation is co-sponsored by TRB in cooperation with the Federal Transit Administration, Transportation Research Board, National Rural Transit Assistance Program, American Public Transportation Association and others.
-The 2016 Conference will be held in Asheville, North Carolina on October 2-5, 2016.
+The 2018 Conference will be held in Breckenridge, Colorado from September 30 to October 3, 2018.

 University of Maryland Undergraduate Summer Research Program